brodsa/mgv-vorau/README.md

 ### Bugs and Issues
-In general, the addaptation of margins and paddings was always slightly changed to received better appearence, which is, of course, very subjective to the developer.
+In general, the adaptation of margin and padding was always slightly changed to received better appearance, which is, of course, very subjective to the developer.
 Such type of changes and the correction of typos were not considered as bug.

-The list of additional bugs/issues, wich were fixed, is listed in the table below.
+The list of additional bugs/issues, which were fixed, is listed in the table below.

 | Bug  and Issue                                                                             | Solution                                                                                                                            |
 |-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|
-| Colour accessibility                                                              | New colour pallete was chosen, see [coolors](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578).
+| Color accessibility                                                              | New color pallete was chosen, see [coolors](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578).
 | Buttons of the form have different appearence on mobile devices than on notebooks | The problem was googled and a post solving the issue was found on [stack overflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
-The property, `-webkit-appearance: none;`, was added to the css class.
+The property, `-webkit-appearance: none;`, was added to the CSS class.
 | A low performance scores in Lighthouse testing | The size of images were decrease and all images were converted to the webp format
-| Responsivness of the youtube video for very small devices (i.g. smaller than 350px) does not work properly.| unfixed, the solution will be considered in a next iteration due to the lack of time.
+| Responsiveness of the YouTube video for very small devices (i.g. smaller than 280px) does not work properly.| unfixed, the solution will be considered in a next iteration due to the lack of time.

 ---